Ovambo people: History

-The Ovambo started migrating to their current location from the northeast around the 14th century from the Zambia region.
-They settled near the Angola-Namibia border then expanded further south in Namibia in the 17th century.
-They have a close cultural, linguistic and historical relationship to the Herero people found in more southern parts of Namibia, and Kavango people to their east settled around the Okavango River.
+The Ovambo started migrating to their current location around the 14th century from the Zambia region to the northeast.
+They settled near the Angola-Namibia border, with expansion further south into Namibia in the 17th century.
+They have a close cultural, linguistic and historical relationship to the Herero people, who are found in more southern parts of Namibia, and Kavango people to their east, who settled around the Okavango River.

-In contrast to most ethnic groups in Africa, the isolated, low-density pastoral nomadic lifestyle left the Ovambo people largely unaffected by the Swahili-Arab and European traders before the 19th century.
+In contrast to most ethnic groups in Africa, the Ovambo people were largely unaffected by Swahili-Arab and European traders before the 19th century.
+They were relatively isolated and had a low-density, pastoral and nomadic lifestyle.

 When Germany established a colony in Namibia in 1884, they left the Ovambo people undisturbed.
-The Germans focused on the southern and coastal regions.
-After World War I, Namibia was annexed by the South African government into the Union of South Africa as the Territory of South West Africa.
-This brought major changes, with South African plantation, cattle breeding and mining operations entering the Ovamboland.
-The Portuguese colonial administration in Angola, who had previously focused on their coastal, northern and eastern operations, entered southern Angola to form a border with the expanding South African presence.
+The Germans focused on the southern and coastal regions which were better for resources and trading.
+After World War I and the victory of the Allies, the South African government annexed Namibia into the Union of South Africa.
+It was known as the Territory of South West Africa.
+This brought major changes.
+The South Africans introduced large plantations, cattle ranching, and mining operations to the Ovamboland.

+The Portuguese colonial administration in Angola, who had previously focused on their coastal, northern and eastern operations, entered southern Angola to form a border to defend against the expanding South African presence.
 The Ovambo people launched several armed rebellions against South African rule in the 1920s and 1930s, which were all suppressed by the Union Defence Force.

-The South African administration in Namibia continued the so-called "Police Zone" in south, a region created by the Germans with a veterinary Red Line covering about two-thirds of the province later to become Namibia.
-Ovambo people were not allowed to move into the Police Zone, neither other tribes nor Europeans could move north without permits.
-This isolated the Ovambo people, preserving traditional authorities and reducing numbers of White farmers in the north.
-However, because of labor shortage in the Police Zone and South Africa, in part because of massacre of native Africans such as through the Herero and Namaqua genocide, the South African government allowed migrant wage labor.
-Numerous Ovambo people became migrant laborers in South African towns such as Cape Town and in the Police Zone, where they experienced segregation and lived under highly restrained human rights.
+The South African administration in Namibia continued the so-called "Police Zone" in the south.
+This region was created by the Germans with a veterinary Red Line covering about two-thirds of the province that later became Namibia.

+The Ovambo were not allowed to move into the Police Zone, neither could other tribes nor Europeans move north without permits.
+This isolated the Ovambo people.
+Their traditional authorities were preserved and the number of White farmers in the north was reduced.

+However, because of a labor shortage in the Police Zone and South Africa, in part because of the massacre of native Africans through such actions as the Herero and Nama genocide, the South African government allowed migrant wage labor.
+Numerous Ovambo people became migrant laborers in South African towns such as Cape Town and in the Police Zone.
+They were constrained by racial segregation and lived under highly restricted human rights.

+In 1948, with a change in government after World War II, South Africa introduced Apartheid rule to the Ovamboland.

-The South African Apartheid rule was brought into the Ovamboland in 1948.
-The South African government declared the Ovamboland as independent province in 1973, and appointed chiefs aligned with the South African government policies.
-The Ovambo people rejected these developments, and in 1975 the appointed chief minister of Ovamboland was assassinated.
-In conjunction with the armed SWAPO movement, Namibia and its Ovambo people gained independence in 1990 from South Africa.
+The South African government declared the Ovamboland an independent province in 1973.
+But they appointed chiefs who were aligned with the South African government's policies.
+The Ovambo people rejected these developments.
+In 1975 the appointed chief minister of Ovamboland was assassinated.
+In conjunction with the armed SWAPO movement, Namibia and its Ovambo people gained independence from South Africa in 1990.